NobleNomadic/Kiwi/README.md

 ## Final Notes
 Kiwi is meant to be customized.
 I have tried to keep the codebase as simple as possible so that anybody with an understanding of programming can make their own changes directly to the code.
 Everybody, especially beginners are welcome to add their tools to the kiwi repository.
-Also note that Kiwi is designed for Linux only.
-You may be able to get some parts to work on Windows, but I have not created anything with Windows in mind.